redcode/Z80/README.md

 #### `z80_int`

 **Description**
-Switchs the state of the maskable interrupt.
+Changes the state of the maskable interrupt.
 This is equivalent to a change in the `INT` line of a real Z80 CPU.

 **Prototype**
 ```C